ismetanin/XcodeCodeSnippets/README.md

 * MARK: - Initialization and deinitialization
 * MARK: - Properties
 #### Code
-* Шаблон для создания TableViewAdapter
+* A template for creating TableViewAdapter